zwave-js/node-zwave-js/docs/api/node.md

 (node: ZWaveNode) => void
 ```

+> [!TIP]
-**Note:** Because sleeping nodes may have wake up times of minutes up to days, it may take a very long time until this event is emitted.
-It might be desirable to wake up nodes manually to speed up this process.
+> Because sleeping nodes may have wake up times of minutes up to several hours, it may take a very long time until this event is emitted.
+It might be desirable to wake up nodes manually to speed up the initial interview process.

 ### `"interview failed"`